 - Knock on the interview room door and say 失礼します (Excuse me.)

-- When you hear the interviewer say どうぞ (Please, come in), you may enter.
+- You may enter when you hear the interviewer say どうぞ (Please, come in).

-- When entering the room, face the interviewer/panel and say 失礼します again, then bow.
+- When entering the room, face the interviewer/panel and repeat 失礼します, then bow.

 - Stand next to your chair and say ___と申します。どうぞよろしくお願いします (My name is ___, it is a pleasure to meet you.)